What’s the Average Arizona Real Estate Commission Rate?

 How is the commission divided between agents?

 The commission that’s paid by the seller will typically be split among each agent and the brokerages through which they hang their real estate license.
-Let’s say you sell your home for $420,000 with a 6% commission rate.
-You pay a commission of $25,200, and each agent has an 80/20 split agreement with their brokerage.
+Let’s say you sell your home for $420,000, and both the buyer agent and the listing agent get a 3% commission.
+The total commission would be $25,200, and each agent has an 80/20 split agreement with their brokerage.
 Here’s how that might look:

 • Listing agent: $10,080 (80% of their $12,600 commission share)